niteshkarhe/cv_shortlister/README.md

 # Pre-requisite
 1. Install Python 3.11.4
 2. Open CMD and run command `python --version`.
 It should be 3.11.4
 3. If it is not 3.11.4 then add below path to User Environment variable C:\Users\nites\AppData\Local\Programs\Python\Python311\Scripts\
    C:\Users\nites\AppData\Local\Programs\Python\Python311
    **Note**: Above paths may change based on your system
 4. Make sure you have node.js installed, if not then install it and run command in another CMD: `npm install @openapitools/openapi-generator-cli -g`
+5. Download ffmpeg by following steps: https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/.
+Add path of ffmpeg to User environment path.
-5. clone repository
+6. clone repository

 # Step to run project
 1. After cloning the project, run command in CMD inside speech_to_text project folder:  `pip install virtualenv`